 3 hours.
 A course designed to provide fundamental knowledge and experience in reporting, writing and editing news for the print media.
 (Identical to WRIT 230.)
-Prerequisite: WRIT 110 College Writing or equivalent, or instructor's permission.
+Prerequisite: Successful completion of the college writing competency, enrollment in the William Penn Honors Program, or instructor permission.